 - You can get a taxi from taxi ranks at Cambridge Railway Station and the bus station (Drummer Street).

 - The nearest taxi rank to King's is opposite the entrance to Christ's College, on St Andrew's Street.
 Look for the yellow taxi symbol on the map.

 - If you would like to book a taxi, Panther is a large company.

 Cambridge is a cycle-friendly city, and you can hire a bicycle for the day.
 For a list of bicycle hire shops, see the camcycle website.
 You can find the best cycle routes to King's on cyclestreets.net.
 There is cycle parking immediately outside the front entrance to the College.

-If you have booked a school visit to King's as part of the Schools Liaison Initiative then you may be arriving by coach.
+If you have booked a school visit to King's as part of the Schools Liaison Initiative then you may be arriving by coach or minibus.
 In this case it is best to arrange to meet the Schools Liaison Officer at the back gate of King's, which is on Queens' Road (CB3 9AJ).
-This road is the best set-down and pick-up point for coaches.
+This road is the best set-down and pick-up point.

-Your coach will not be able to approach Queens' Road by Silver Street as there are rising bollards, which Sat Navs do not always show.
+Your coach / minibus will not be able to approach Queens' Road by Silver Street as there are rising bollards, which Sat Navs do not always show.
 Please see the map showing coach routes and parking in Cambridge.
-There is no parking for coaches at King's.
-Coach parking arrangements should be planned by the driver / group in advance of the visit.
+There is no parking for coaches / minibusses at King's.
+Parking arrangements should be planned by the driver / group in advance of the visit.